tq-systems/meta-dumpling/README.md

+**ATTENTION**: This branch is only maintained for TQMaRZG2x machines, use a more recent branch for all other machines

 # OpenEmbedded / Yocto Project evaluation BSP layer for TQ-Systems ARM SOM

 This README file contains information on the content of the meta-dumpling layer.